-Step 1: Housing Deposit payable online at https://rwu.afford.com/PPT/MakeAPayment
+Step 1: Housing Deposit payable online through the Student Accounts Center on Roger Central.

 Instructional Video - How to make a Housing Deposit online

-Step 2: Be Financially Cleared & Remove All Other Holds
+Step 2: Be Financially Cleared & Remove All Bursar Holds

-Students must be financially cleared by Friday, March, 5 2021.
+Students must be financially cleared by Tuesday, April, 11 2023.
 Financial clearance means that students do not have an outstanding balance on their student account.
-Students must also ensure that any Student Life (Conduct, Flu Shot, etc.) holds are also removed.

-Students will not be able to complete their housing application and contract if these two steps have not been completed.
+Students will not be able to participate in Housing Selection if these two steps have not been completed.